Konica Minolta Reinvents Office Print Technology with New IoT-Enabled bizhub® i-Series

 High-Quality Performance, Enhanced Efficiency and Seamless Connectivity

-The i-Series houses a powerful engine, a quad-core Central Processing Unit, standard 8GB of memory and 256GB Solid State Drive (SSD) for quick-response, high-performance operations.
+The i-Series houses a powerful engine, a quad-core Central Processing Unit (CPU), standard 8GB of memory and 256GB Solid State Drive (SSD) for quick-response, high-performance operations.
 The full-speed media printing range, high-speed dual scan document feeder, digital skew correction and large capacity trays provide reliable functionality.

 The new units come ready to connect to an array of bEST certified solutions, such as Dispatcher Phoenix and many others, to enhance workflow and maximize productivity, eliminating repetitive tasks, cutting costs, and reducing manual and human errors.